Computes a linear regression with stats::.lm.fit and returns the estimate and, optionally, standard error for each regressor.

 r.squared` adjusted based on the degrees of freedom)

-ResidLm and Detrend returns a vector of the same length
+ResidLm returns a numeric vector of the same length as y.

 warning.